Raikuzurenko/Vivaldi-widgets-/README.md

 ![image](https://github.com/Raikuzurenko/Vivaldi-widgets-/blob/main/vivaldi_dark/readme_ss/screenshot-1780059298.png?raw=true)

-The setup process for this widget is the exact same just do "python3 sys_stats.py" in a terminal
+The setup process for this widget is the exact same as the spotify one just do "python3 sys_stats.py" in a terminal once you're in the direcotry where you saved the [local server](https://github.com/Raikuzurenko/Vivaldi-widgets-/blob/main/vivaldi_dark/sys_stats.py)

 ### Note this widget gets its infomation from proc which is only on linux